iamask/slack-alert-cloudflare-ruleset-engine/README.md

 # Alert Action Automation

-A Cloudflare Worker that monitors Security events/ Rulesets and automatically blocks malicious JA4 fingerprints.
+A Cloudflare Worker that monitors Security events/ Rulesets and sends alerts to Slack when events are detected.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/iamask/slack-alert-cloudflare-ruleset-engine)

 ## Features

-- Monitors Security events using Cloudflare's GraphQL API
+- Monitors Security events using Cloudflare's GraphQL API at account level
 - Sends alerts to Slack when events are detected
-- Automatically blocks malicious JA4 fingerprints (optional)
 - State management using KV to prevent duplicate alerts
 - Configurable through environment variables and secrets